Baildon: Education

-Sport
+Sport and leisure

 Within Baildon there are sports clubs for cricket, football, golf, rugby and running.

+Sconce camp site, near to Baildon, is operated by Aire Valley scout district.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter and the Idle relay transmitter.
+Local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire, Hits Radio West Yorkshire, and Greatest Hits Radio West Yorkshire.
+The town is served by the local newspaper, Telegraph & Argus.

 Culture and events

 For nearly a quarter of a century the August bank holiday weekend saw over 500 Harley-Davidson riders arrive in Baildon as part of the annual UK rally of the Harley-Davidson Riders Club of Great Britain fundraising rally.

 The HDRCGB ran the rally up to 2001 when it moved to Berkshire.

 In 2003, Harley-Davidson's Centenary Year, the HDRCGB hosted the event for the last time in Baildon.

 The rally is now organised by the Shipley Harley-Davidson Club.

 In 2008 430 riders were given a police escort down Browgate towards Hollins Hill, from where most riders travelled to Harewood House.